ProjectSLAM/Master-thesis/metrics_compute/README.md

 The code called "Map_metrics" is from "https://blog.lxsang.me/post/id/21" except for the map alignement.

-This package compute all the metrics an exploration experiment
+This package compute all the metrics of the  exploration experiment